Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Author contributions statement

 \section{Author contributions statement}

-Z. H. X., Z. J. L., and F. M. conceived and designed the project.
-N. G. L. performed the numerical simulations.
-Z. H. X. provided the explanation of the numerical results.
+Z. X., Z. L., and F. M. conceived and designed the project.
+G. N. performed the numerical simulations.
+Z. X. provided the explanation of the numerical results.
 All authors contributed to the discussion of the results and wrote the paper.